Mexico Expedition 2007

 A church in Amecameca

 We ran into many setbacks this day and were frustrated numerous times, our biggest problem being communication with the Mexicans.
+However, everything worked itself out and it is these experiences that define a visit to

 Saturday, Jan.
 6th